The Effects of a Power Outage on a Business

 Monetary Loss During a Power Outage

-Downtime as a result of power outages can cost your business a significant amount of money.
+Downtime due to power outages can cost your business a significant amount of money.
 Power outages can impact your bottom line and affect ongoing business operations.
-Monetary losses due to downtime can vary based on the industry, length of the outage, time of day, and the number of people.
-ITIC reported that 98 percent of organizations say one hour of downtime costs over $100,000.
+Monetary losses due to downtime can vary based on the industry, length of the outage, time of day and the number of people impacted.
+ITIC reported that 98 percent of organizations say one hour of downtime costs over $150,000.

-Understanding the monetary loss your business could face because of a power outage is an important first step in preparing your business to face the challenges that come from outages.
+Understanding the monetary loss your business could face because of a power outage is a crucial first step in preparing your business to face the challenges that come from outages.

 Industries That Are Impacted by Power Outages

-In today’s world, even a short-term loss of power can lead to significant loss in a variety of industries.
-During recent natural disasters like Hurricane Irma, we saw the effects of power outages on businesses.
+In today’s world, even a short-term loss of power can lead to a significant loss in various industries.
+During natural disasters like Hurricane Irma, we saw the effects of power outages on businesses.
 Nearly two-thirds of Florida’s electricity customers lost power during Hurricane Irma.
 A significant number of businesses were still without power for days after the hurricane hit.

-These unplanned power outages from natural disasters and other events have a significant impact on businesses operating in the areas impacted.
+These unplanned power outages from natural disasters and other events significantly affect businesses operating in the areas impacted.
 Power outages can occur at any time, and if businesses in the following industries are not prepared, they may experience significant downtime and loss of revenue:

-- Data Centers: Data centers are facilities that contain an organization’s IT operations and equipment.
+- Data Centers: Data centers contain an organization’s IT operations and equipment.
 These centers store, organize, manage and process a company’s data.
 When a data center goes down due to a power outage, the loss of mission-critical data can occur.
-Since companies rely heavily on data stored in their data centers, losing this crucial information could affect everyday operations long-term.
+Since companies rely heavily on data stored in their data centers, losing this crucial information could affect everyday operations long term.

-- Medical Facilities: Patients’ lives depend on crucial medical equipment operating properly even after a power outage occurs.
+- Medical Facilities: Patients’ lives depend on crucial medical equipment from facilities to operate properly even after a power outage occurs.
 Typically, hospitals have backup generators to make sure everything continues to run.
 These generators require continuous maintenance and testing to ensure they will work in the event of a power outage.
 Patient data and lives are all on the line when the power goes out.
 And without working telephone lines, people will not be able to call emergency services for help.

-- Financial Corporations: Companies involved in the stock market can lose out on millions of dollars in a fraction of a second if a power outage occurs.
-Because transactions happen every second, even a short-term outage can have a drastic impact on businesses.
+- Financial Corporations: Companies involved in the stock market can lose millions of dollars in a fraction of a second if a power outage occurs.
+Because transactions happen every second, even a short-term outage can have a drastic impact on businesses in the financial industry.

 - Retail and Wholesale: Companies in the retail industry suffer lost sales revenue with unplanned outages.
-For larger retail companies, a few minutes of downtime can lead to tens of thousands of dollars in lost revenue.
+A few minutes of downtime can lead to tens of thousands of dollars in lost revenue for larger retail companies.
 To understand the possible impact, we can look at Amazon.
 In 2016, Amazon’s website was unavailable for 13 to 15 minutes.
 They estimated that this short lapse lost the retailer $2,646,501 in revenue.
 Although Amazon’s site did not go down due to a power outage, they serve as a perfect example of how downtime can affect a business.

 How You Can Prevent the Negative Effects of Power Outages

-Developing a business plan for power outages prepares your company in case a disaster occurs.
-A continuity plan helps outline how to continue to deliver products and services to your customers regardless of any internal operational problems that may occur because of outages.
+Developing a business plan for power outages prepares your company if a disaster occurs.
+A continuity plan helps outline how to continue to deliver products and services to your customers regardless of any internal operational problems that may arise because of outages.
 Having a plan will help ensure that personnel and assets are protected and can still function properly.

 To develop a plan, you should create a committee and work together to identify potential risks you might experience and how those risks will impact your operations.
 The next part of your plan should include implementing procedures to help mitigate those risks.

-After you have created your business continuity plan, you should ensure that all of your procedures work by testing and practicing them.
+After creating your business continuity plan, you should ensure that all of your procedures work by testing and practicing them.
+All employees should be aware of these procedures and know what to do in the event of an outage.
 Don’t forget to continuously check and review the process to ensure everything is up-to-date and working as expected.

 An important step after creating your plan is to educate your employees and test their emergency response with drills.
-Having drills will help you be able to evaluate the ability of your employees to complete their job assignments in the event of an emergency.
+Having drills will help you evaluate the ability of your employees to complete their job assignments in the event of an emergency.

 3. Install a UPS Device